Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Introduction

 New data-driven studies will require mitigating the limitations of data acquisition.
 This motivates our development of an efficient computational model for the crumpling of elastoplastic sheets that can further augment data-driven studies.
 Accurate simulation of crumpling can enable generalization of the logarithmic scaling and facet area statistics across different material properties and compaction protocols, towards a comprehensive understanding of crumpling dynamics.
 Furthermore, computational models can offer insight to internal properties such as spatial energy variation that are not experimentally accessible.

 In this work, we detail the development and implementation of an efficient computational model of elastoplastic sheets towards this aim.
 As a starting point, we adopt the flexible membrane model of Seung and Nelson~\cite{seung1988defects} to handle in-plane stretching and out-of-plane bending rigidity.
 This model has been applied in a wide range of relevant studies, from understanding the energy of stretching ridges~\cite{lobkovsky1995scaling}, to the scaling of strain energy in crumpled sheets~\cite{kramer1997stress}, to the effects of self-avoidance during crumpling~\cite{vliegenthart2006forced}.
 With reference to Wardetzky \textit{et al.}~\cite{wardetzky2007discrete}, we extend the flexible membrane model, detailed for a hexagonal lattice, to handle more general mesh topologies and sheet geometries.
 We introduce a simple model of plasticity that enters into the bending rigidity similar to a non-zero rest angle in the discrete shells model of Grinspun \textit{et al.}~\cite{grinspun2003discrete}.
-Plastic damage accumulates proportionally to the elastic part of a dimensionless curvature in excess of a specified yield curvature.
+Plastic deformation accrues proportionally to the elastic part of a dimensionless curvature in excess of a specified yield curvature.
 A distinct but related approach has been employed previously by Narain \textit{et al.}~\cite{narain2013folding}.
 We note that other physically-based models have also been previously developed towards understanding the role of plasticity in crumpling, such as by Tallinen \textit{et al.}~\cite{tallinen2009discrete,tallinen2009effect}.
+Further approaches to modeling plasticity include the dynamic creation of singular points on a piecewise continuous developable surface, which is well-suited for interactive animation~\cite{schreck2015nonsmooth}.